-Because occupations involving physical labor dominate the local economy, Calipatria is generally considered to be a blue-collar town.
-45.13% of the Calipatria workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Calipatria is a blue-collar town, with 45.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Calipatria is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Calipatria who work in farm management occupations (12.15%), sales jobs (11.83%), and personal care services (8.90%).

 Compared to the rest of the country, citizens of Calipatria spend much less time in their cars: on average, their commute to work is only 18.49 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.